 Where can I go for independent advocacy in Staffordshire?

-The stautory advocacy provider for adults across Staffordshire is currently Total Voice Staffordshire.
+The statutory advocacy provider for adults across Staffordshire is currently Advocacy Services in Staffordshire (ASIST).
 They will support people to have their voices heard and rights respected.
 The service is free, independent and confidential.

 Types of advocacy

 ASIST will offer all statutory advocacy services.
 These are:

 - Independent Mental Capacity Advocacy (IMCA) including Deprivation of Liberty Safeguards (DoLS) and Paid Representatives

 - Care Act Advocacy including Care Act Advocacy in Prisons

 If in doubt about what kind of advocacy you need for yourself or someone you support, contact the service.
 They can advise and work with you to get the appropriate advocate.